wandewise/Restaurant_Order_Analysis_SQL/README.md

 📌 Overview

-This SQL project explores restaurant data by analyzing the menu_items and order_details tables.
+This SQL project explores restaurant data by analyzing the Menu Items and Order Details tables.
 The analysis covers data cleaning, price insights, category patterns, and identifying top-spending customers.
 It provides a solid demonstration of data manipulation and business intelligence using SQL.